soitgoes/Bogart-mytodoapp/README.md

 A To Do List/Note creation Application made in Bogart

 -
-npm install bogart
+###You will need to install node if you do not have it
-npm install nano
+###You will need to download and install a copy of couchdb
-npm install nodemon //is this worth using?
+##npm install bogart
-//will need setup instructions for mysql
+##npm install nano

-create a folder in root called views, this should include an index page, add page, edit page, etc..
+##npm install nodemon

-index page- main page for showing all of the notes you have made
+index page - main page for showing all of the notes you have made and deleting with confirmation from the user

 add page- page for creating a new to do list/note.
-This should include a Name of the note and the description.
+This should include a Title of the note and the description.

 edit page- you should be taken to this page when you want to edit a note from the index page.